Are you looking for the best places to visit in Finland for your bucket list? Keep reading if so!

 25. Oulu

-The Virpiniemi recreational area is right on the Bay with a sports center including summer trails and winter ski tracks, charming beaches, golf courses, stunning scenery, and recreational activities on the sea, as well.
+The Virpiniemi recreational area is right on the bay with a sports center including summer trails and winter ski tracks, charming beaches, golf courses, stunning scenery, and recreational activities on the sea as well.

 There is even a camping area in Rantasara for those seeking an intimate connection with Oulu’s nature!
-For local food, delicacies, and specialty shops, the Kauppatori is an excellent place near the heart of the city to explore.
+For local food, delicacies, and specialty shops, Kauppatori is an excellent place near the heart of the city to explore.

-For 3D films and interactive exhibits in a large cinema, there is the Tietomaa Science Center and for popular shopping, Rotuaari is the go-to.
+For 3D films and interactive exhibits in a large cinema, there is the Tietomaa Science Center, and for popular shopping, Rotuaari is the go-to.

 26. Kuusamo

-There are thousands of canyons and forests full of rivers, lakes, and rapids– most of which are unspoiled and untouched.
+There are thousands of canyons and forests full of rivers, lakes, and rapids, most of which are unspoiled and untouched.

 Explore the open-air Museum of Kuusamo, the Kuusamo Church, and Kuusamo Hall to see the historic architecture and culture of the local population.